Techgrounds-Cloud-9/cloud-9-Atalla90/04_Python_1/Exercise 1 - Setting up.md

 Python: A programming language that was developed in the late 1980s by Guido van Rossum at Centrum Wiskunde en Informatica in Amsterdam.
 It's famous with its simple syntax and its multi-purpose usability, which make it the most used programming language among software developers.
 Python is an object-oriented, high-level, interpreted (can be used as compiled) programming language.

-Object-Oriented Programming(OOP): An approach in programming that depends on objectifying all the needed components a programmer need in the language, meaning, making them objects with properties.
+Object-Oriented Programming(OOP): An approach in programming that depends on objectifying all the needed components in the language, meaning, making them objects with properties.

 Interpreted language: A programming language that gets interpreted line by line through another program (interpreter) that translates it to a machine language that can be understood by a processor.
 It's usually more simple to use than a compiled language.
 Examples are; Python and JavaScript.